You wake up late on a day when you have an early morning meeting.

 This is referred to as the cortisol stress response.

-This is why too much stress over an extended period of time will give your HPA system a run for its money, and it’s the reason that adrenal fatigue and stress are closely related.
+The immune system is suppressed the entire time this happens.
+This is why too much stress over an extended period of time will give your HPA system a run for its money, and it's the reason that adrenal fatigue and stress are closely related.

 Issues with the HPA System